kzVee/appsthetics/README.md

 The present Jupyter Notebook contains all of the code, training and the results achieved by the model and is structured as such:

-## Part 0 - Coming back from a restart...
-This is a quick, one-step, code cell that will reinitialize all of the imports and variables needed for training.
-It should only be ran after a Runtime restart.
-If you're accessing the Notebook for the first time in a while, skip to Part 1 for the proper initialization of the project.

 ## Part 1 - Initializations
 This section takes care of all the initializations needed, from checking if the current machine's specs are adequate to setting up your Google Drive as a virtual disk so the Notebook can read from and write to it.
 Library imports and all the prep work for the dataset also takes place in here.